2005 WWE Draft Lottery

 The 2005 World Wrestling Entertainment (WWE) draft lottery, the third WWE draft, took place over a four-week period from June 6–30.

 Every wrestler from Raw and SmackDown! was eligible to be drafted, including announcers, commentators, and general managers.
-There were ten draft picks and an eleven-person trade conducted between the promotion's two brands: Raw and SmackDown!, where twenty-two wrestlers were drafted and traded overall.
-Draft picks were drawn at (kayfabe) random on WWE's two-hour television programs, each Monday on Raw (on Spike TV) and each Thursday on SmackDown! (on UPN).
+There were ten draft picks and an eleven-person trade conducted between the promotion's two main brands: Raw and SmackDown!, where twenty-two wrestlers were drafted and traded overall.
+Draft picks were drawn at (kayfabe) random on WWE's two-hour main television programs, each Monday on Raw (on Spike TV) and each Thursday on SmackDown! (on UPN).
 Post-draft trades were revealed on WWE's official website, wwe.com.

 Background

 On the April 18, 2005, episode of Raw, WWE chairman Mr. McMahon scheduled a draft lottery for the following month in May.
 However, on the May 16 episode of Raw, McMahon postponed the draft to June.
 He noted that there were no exceptions from the draft, including the injured and the champions.